 Food and Dining in Calgary

 Calgary is well known for its growing foodie scene.
-With so many options, it can be hard to include just a handful in this guide.
+With so many iconic restaurants in Calgary, it can be hard to include just a handful in this guide.
 Three highly recommended options can be found below.

 Ten Foot Henry